joeyoropesa-dev/trickystore-addon/README.md

+## API Outage
+API are down that are deeply connected with the server and in the way how keybox validation works due to reports by Google.
+Google detected "too many requests" on taking integrity checks so it will take some time for me to recover it.

+Please, do not share sensitive information about tests you do and please do not do integrity checks often so that we can keep this project working as expected.

 # Tricky Store Addon (WIP)
 This is Tricky Store addon created to extend features of original TrickyStore!
 The base of this module is [Tricky Store Helper](https://github.com/CaptainThrowback/TrickyStoreHelper) by Captain_Throwback.